kson-org/kson/docs/readme.md

 ```
 %text: sample block
-This is a sample block of type `text`
+This is a sample block of type `text`, as noted in its Embed Preamble.
 %%
 ```